Sanglorian/orcus/Orcus Rulebook - current.md

 ### Consistent

 If the user of a Consistent power misses on all attacks made with that power, the power is not expended.

+### Form

+A Form power changes the shape of the user.
+Except as described in the power description, the user keeps all other statistics, HP, etc. Use their regular weapon attacks for the attacks of the new form (for example, if you wield a battleaxe and turned into a brown bear, you can use your battleaxe basic attack for the bear's bite.)

+However, a character that has changed form cannot make any attacks that do not make sense in their new form.
+For example, a brown bear cannot make ranged attacks.

 ### Maneuver